TomArcher/technical-blog/content/posts/how-large-languag-models-read-code/index.md

     </figcaption>
 </figure>

 Developers are accustomed to thinking about code in terms of syntax and semantics, the how and the why.
 Syntax defines what is legal; semantics defines what it means.
 A compiler enforces syntax with ruthless precision and interprets semantics through symbol tables and execution logic.
-But a large language model, or LLM, reads code the way a seasoned engineer reads poetry, recognizing rhythm, pattern, and context more than explicit rules.
+But a Large Language Model (LLM), reads code the way a seasoned engineer reads poetry, recognizing rhythm, pattern, and context more than explicit rules.

 ---